cytoscape/cytoscape.js/documentation/md/extensions.md

 ## Layout extensions

- * [`arbor`](https://github.com/cytoscape/cytoscape.js-arbor) : The Arbor physics simulation layout for Cytoscape.js.
+ * [`arbor`](https://github.com/cytoscape/cytoscape.js-arbor) : The Arbor physics simulation layout.
+It's a basic physics layout.
- * [`cola`](https://github.com/cytoscape/cytoscape.js-cola) : The Cola.js physics simulation layout for Cytoscape.js.
+ * [`cola`](https://github.com/cytoscape/cytoscape.js-cola) : The Cola.js physics simulation layout.
+Cola makes beautiful layout results, it animates very smoothly, and it has great options for controlling the layout.
+If you want the classic always animating graph, you should use `cola`.
- * [`cose-bilkent`](https://github.com/cytoscape/cytoscape.js-cose-bilkent) : The CoSE layout for Cytoscape.js by Bilkent with enhanced compound node placement.
+ * [`cose-bilkent`](https://github.com/cytoscape/cytoscape.js-cose-bilkent) : The CoSE layout by Bilkent with enhanced compound node placement.
+CoSE Bilkent gives near-perfect end results.
+However, it's more expensive than the version of CoSE directly included with Cytoscape.js.
- * [`dagre`](https://github.com/cytoscape/cytoscape.js-dagre) : The Dagre layout for DAGs and trees for Cytoscape.js.
+ * [`dagre`](https://github.com/cytoscape/cytoscape.js-dagre) : The Dagre layout for DAGs and trees.
- * [`spread`](https://github.com/cytoscape/cytoscape.js-spread) : The speedy Spread physics simulation layout for Cytoscape.js.
+ * [`spread`](https://github.com/cytoscape/cytoscape.js-spread) : The speedy Spread physics simulation layout.
+It tries to use all the viewport space, but it can be configured to produce a tigher result.
- * [`springy`](https://github.com/cytoscape/cytoscape.js-springy) : The Springy physics simulation layout for Cytoscape.js.
+ * [`springy`](https://github.com/cytoscape/cytoscape.js-springy) : The Springy physics simulation layout.
+It's a basic physics layout.

 ## API